 Music, and Culture

-Others are aware of music history, aesthetics, and legacies.
-They use musical sonorities and lyrics as aggressive projected sound, sometimes a shield against societal oppression, sometimes a weapon of disruption, political klangbombs, barriers, banners for causes real and imagined.
-Humans embed ourselves in musical soundings signified and real.1
+Others are aware of human history, its products, aesthetics, and legacies.
+They use cultural sonorities and lyricism as aggressive projected essences of being.
+At times a shield against societal oppression; at times a weapon of disruption, political klangbombs, barriers, banners for causes real and imagined humans embed self in music and other socio-cultural soundings signified and real.1

-Sonictapestry will also deploy music iconography, videos, and essays to examine a variety of historic and twenty first century musical genres and socio-culturally infused Black diasporic musical terrains.
+Sonictapestry will also deploy music iconography, videos, and essays to examine a variety of historic interrogations into Black diasporic cultural terrains.
 My purpose is to reflect on the past through scholarly research, and at times—theory based personal memoire.
 Although, a look towards the future might predict future trends, emerging multi-planar musical unfoldings in liminal theorectical lacunae and in real time.
 2

 To new readers and to readers who also follow me at carpenoctum2.blogspot.com Greetings!!!!!!!

 1. “Asante, Molefi Kete.
 “The Resistance” in The Afrocentric Idea: Revised and Expanded Edition.
 (1998: Philadelphia: Temple University Press), 93-169.

 2. Attali, Jacques.
 Noise: The Political Economy of Music.
 Trans.
 Brian Massumi (1977: U of Minnisota Press).